mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 data Command a =
     Launch String (Int -> a)    -- ^ takes a name, returns a process ID
   | Stop Int (Bool -> a)        -- ^ takes a process ID, returns success/failure

+launch :: String -> Command Int
+launch nm = Launch nm id

+stop :: Int -> Command Bool
+stop pid = Stop pid id
 ```

-This ADT is written in the "interpreter" pattern, where any arguments not
+This ADT is written in the "interpreter" pattern (used often with things like
-involving `a` are the command payload, any `X -> a` represent that the command
+free monad), where any arguments not involving `a` are the command payload,
-could respond with `X`.
+any `X -> a` represent that the command could respond with `X`.

 Let's write a sample interpreter backing the state in an IntMap in an IORef: